StevenBlack/k7waterfront/topic/_ChecklistForShippingContainersToKingstonSidebar.md

 </ul>
 Also:
 <ul>
-<li>[[Customs|Information about Kingston's Customs office]].
+<li>[Information about Kingston's Customs office][customs].
 This won't help much in the overall process, but they can answer questions about details, and local nuances.
 </ul>
 </div>